KristoferLintonReid/starter-hugo-research-group/content/authors/Srjan/_index.md

 user_groups:
   - Researchers
 ---
 Srdjan Saso is a Consultant Gynaecologist and Gynaecological Cancer Surgeon at Queen Charlotte’s Hospital (Imperial College NHS Trust).
-He is also an Honorary Clinical Lecturer in the Department of Metabolism, Digestion and Reproduction, Imperial College London.
+He is also an Honorary Clinical Senior Lecturer in the Department of Metabolism, Digestion and Reproduction, Imperial College London.
+His main academic and clinical interests lie in gynaecological surgery and ultrasound, with a particular focus on fertility-sparing surgery (cancer and non-cancer) and uterine transplantation.
+His PhD from Imperial College London focused on the surgical aspects of fertility preservation and the anatomical, immunological, and psychological issues related to uterine transplantation.
+He is on the Scientific Board of the International Society of Ultrasound in Obstetrics and Gynaecology.

+Dr Saso is a great believer in translational clinical and academic work and especially projects that have the potential for cross-fertilisation between medical and non-medical areas.
+His current research is focused upon the applications of different innovative technologies to improve the detection of gynaecological disease.
+He is co-supervising a PhD on the integration of machine learning to enhance the diagnostic capabilities of ultrasound in the assessment of adnexal masses.